ahmetkurukose/ctlog/README.md

 - `-db path` - path to SQLite3 database
 - `-add "email domain1 domain2..."` - add monitor to domain, has to be surrounded by double quotes
 - `-remove "email domain"` - remove monitor, has to be surrounded by double quotes
-- `-smtp "host port username password"` - parameters for the SMTP server

 ## Architecture
 For used keywords refer to [Certificate Transparency RFC](https://tools.ietf.org/html/rfc6962)